Lawkay1/DockerBlogApp/README.md

 	`git clone https://github.com/Lawkay1/DockerBlogApp`

 2. cd into the simple_blog directory
-	`cd simple_blog`
+	`cd DockerBlogApp/simple_blog`
-3. Using the example template named envsample.txt and db_envsample.txt
+3. Using the sample template named envsample.txt and db_envsample.txt
-	- Create a file named .env and populate the values of your desired database credentials
+	- Create a file named .env and populate the values of your desired database credentials (based on the ensample.txt file).
-	- Create another file named db.env and populate the values of your desired database credentials **(Keep the keys consistent with what is on the sample)**
+	- Create another file named db.env and populate the values of your desired database credentials (based on the db_envsample.txt file).
+	**(Keep the keys consistent with what is on the sample)**

 4. Build the web and database service using the docker-compose command below